-1.4 Treatment System Process Flow and Instrumentation Diagrams
+Treatment System Process Flow and Instrumentation Diagrams

-Refer to Figure 1 and 2 on pages 5 and 6.
+Refer to Figure 1 and 2 on pages 7 and 8.

-1.5 Description of the Distribution System Components
+1.4 Description of the Distribution System Components

 The Haileybury Drinking Water System is classified as a Large Municipal Residential Drinking Water System that provides water to a population of approximately 4,200 residents in the communities of Haileybury and North Cobalt.
+It is a standalone system not connected to another drinking water system.

 The distribution system has approximately 1940 service connections and is comprised of various pipe materials including 4" - 12" cast iron with lead joints or ductile iron, 10" and 12" asbestos cement, and PVC with mechanical joints.
 There are several isolation valves to allow for the repair and maintenance of selected sections of the distribution system, one air relief valve and four pressure reducing valves.
 Approximately 174 fire hydrants are connected to the system to aid in fire protection.